 What if I don't have time to deliver meals, but I still want to help?
 Are there other ways I can volunteer?

 We also have volunteers who help in our kitchen, office, with events, and from home.
 For more information about these types of volunteer positions, please call our Volunteer Director, at 655-9200.

 How often would I need to volunteer?

 Most of our meal delivery volunteers drive once a week, but some drive twice a month, or even once a month, depending on their schedule.
 Other types of volunteer positions vary on times needed.
 You can volunteer as often or as seldom as you'd like.
-For information about a specific type of volunteer position, please call Leann at 655-9200.
+For information about a specific type of volunteer position, please call our Volunteer Director at 655-9200.

 Do meal delivery drivers always deliver the same route?